orangain/ktast/README.md

 Ktast is a fork of [Kastree](https://github.com/cretz/kastree).
 Unfortunately Kastree is currently not being actively developed.
-We are greatful to Chad Retz and contirbuters for the great work.
+We are grateful to Chad Retz and contributors for the great work.
 Without their effort, we cannot build this library.

 Another kotlin AST parsing library is [kotlinx.ast](https://github.com/kotlinx/ast).
 It does not use the Kotlin Compiler, but uses ANTLR and official Kotlin Grammar.
-Currently it seems that the library's summary AST classes are limited.
+Currently, it seems that the library's summary AST classes are limited.

 ## Usage